ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 does not create a conflict, the proxy creates the mapping and responds with a ACK_CLIENT_CID capsule.
 After this point, any packets received by the proxy from the server-facing socket that match the Client Connection ID can to be sent to the client.
-The proxy MUST use tunnelled mode (DATAGRAM frames) on the correct datagram context for any long header packets.
-The proxy SHOULD forward directly to the client for any matching short header packets, but MAY tunnel them in DATAGRAM frames.
-If the pair is not unique, or the proxy chooses not to support zero-length Client Connection IDs, the proxy responds with a CLOSE_CLIENT_CID capsule with a CONFLICT close code.
+The proxy MUST use tunnelled mode (HTTP Datagram frames) on the correct datagram context for any long header packets.
+The proxy SHOULD forward directly to the client for any matching short header packets, but MAY tunnel them in HTTP Datagram frames.
+If the pair is not unique, or the proxy chooses not to support zero-length Client Connection IDs, the proxy responds with a CLOSE_CLIENT_CID capsule.
 If this occurs on the first request for a given HTTP request, the proxy removes any mapping for that HTTP request.

 When the proxy recieves a REGISTER_SERVER_CID capsule, it is receiving a request to allow the client to forward packets to the target.
 If the pair of